nickjackolaisen/BusinessInitiaitive/_posts/statistics/small business stats/2023-07-16-industries_for_small_business_growth.md

 ---
-title: "Top 16 Industries for Small Business Growth in 2023 and Beyond"
+title: "Top 16 Industries for Small Business Growth in 2024 and Beyond"
 layout: post
 date: 2023-07-16
-update_date: 2023-11-21
+update_date: 2024-01-16
 author: jack_nicholaisen
-summary: "Stay ahead by discovering the top 16 small business industries for growth in 2023!
+summary: "Stay ahead by discovering the top 16 small business industries for growth in 2024!
 READ NOW and accelerate your success!"
+image: /images/posts-headers/top-industries-small-business-growth-header.png
 permalink: /statistics/small-businesses/top-industries-for-growth/
 redirect_from:
     - /stats/top-industries-for-growing-a-small-business/